-In order to better understand commute and travel patterns, the District will conduct annual traffic counts and surveys to determine baselines for commuting trips and total Vehicle Miles Traveled to both colleges.
-The traffic counts and surveys will be updated annually to monitor progress toward the reduction goals.
+In order to better understand commute and travel patterns, the District will conduct traffic counts and surveys to determine baselines for commuting trips and total Vehicle Miles Traveled to both colleges.
+The traffic counts and surveys will be updated periodically to monitor progress toward the reduction goals.

-In addition, the employee and student Sustainability Survey conducted in 2014 included questions specific to transportation habits and requested suggestions on ways in which the District can facilitate increased use of alternative modes of transportation.
+In addition, the employee and student Sustainability Survey (Appendix 2) conducted in 2014 included questions specific to transportation habits and requested suggestions on ways in which the District can facilitate increased use of alternative modes of transportation.
 Given these data and suggestions, the District is better prepared to implement and facilitate initiatives that will reduce the reliance on single-occupancy vehicle use.
-The survey results and individual responses were heavily considered within this Sustainability Plan section.
+The survey results and individual responses were heavily considered during the development of this Sustainability Plan section.